 He was served this tea at a dinner event in Japan and thought I would like it.
 Back then I was trying to get myself to drink green tea for its health benefits but I was finding it very hard to enjoy the brew (especially for someone used to having tea with milk).
 Hitesh knew this, and thought this Genmaicha tea would get me to like green tea more.
 I tried it, and I have been hooked ever since.

 Genmaicha is a Japanese green tea mixed with toasted brown rice.
 I never thought of brown rice as having any flavor, but when it is roasted and added to green tea it adds a nice nutty flavor and gives the tea a mild earthy aroma.
 The nutty flavor elevates this green tea to a whole new level.

 I used to buy Genmaicha green tea at Whole Foods, but recently they stopped carrying it.
-The buyer at the store said it didn’t sell as well as the Matcha green tea, which is too bad 😞.
-But I did get a nice big stash of Genmaicha from my friend Georgina who had stopped by a Japanese store in Sunnyvale, California.
+The buyer at the store said it didn’t sell as well as the Matcha green tea 😞.
+But I did get a nice big stash of Genmaicha from my friend Georgina who had stopped by a Japanese store in Sunnyvale.
 She knows how much I love Genmaicha as I have served it to her and other friends too, and all have enjoyed this delicate tea.
-It really has a wonderfully unique flavor that only toasted brown rice can bring out in green tea.
+It really has a wonderfully unique flavor that only toasted brown rice can bring out.